Claudia

 bash run_chatbot.sh

-Say "Claudia" — the WonderEcho hears the wake word, the chatbot starts a recording session, you ask your question, and Claude answers out loud.
+Say "Claudia" — the WonderEcho hears the wake word, the chatbot starts a recording session on the USB mic, you ask your question, and Claude answers out loud.
 Sessions end automatically after 60 seconds of silence or when you say a stop word (byebye, goodbye, or stop).

 Stop the foreground process with Ctrl+C.